Street Fighter III: 3rd Strike: Reception

+In Japan, Game Machine listed the game on their July 1, 1999 issue as being the most-successful arcade game of the month.
+It became Japan's ninth highest-grossing arcade software kit of 1999.
+The home console versions sold 56,741 units for the Dreamcast in Japan, 49,088 for the PS2 in Japan, and 60,246 for the Dreamcast in the United States.
+3rd Strike was initially not very popular, but was moderately profitable.
+It eventually gained a large cult following years after its release.

 Street Fighter III 3rd Strike has received positive reviews.
-In Japan, Game Machine listed the game on their July 1, 1999 issue as being the most-successful arcade game of the month.
 In 2004, Game Revolution said that it "just isn't a very exciting addition.
 The game is essentially like all the other Street Fighters, but with a parrying system", before concluding that it does not do "anything remotely interesting graphically; unsurprising when you consider that these games have barely grown at all visually in fifteen years" IGN said it was "worthy of just about anyone's private collection... that is unless you already have Double Impact," while CNET said it was "weaker in the graphics department than its predecessor."

 Chet Barber reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "A very deep and complex game that's a blast to play, with welcome new characters and a few extras.
 But if you've already played SFIII, you're probably as burned out as we are."

 Retrospectively, 3rd Strike was ranked as the 11th best arcade game of the 1990s by Complex; the magazine also placed it tenth on their list of best 2D fighting games of all time in 2013, stating it "is a lot better than many people ever gave it credit for."

 Legacy

 While not particularly popular at the time of its release (which is generally attributed to it being a 2D fighter during a 3D craze and the growing power of home consoles over arcades), 3rd Strike is now very highly regarded in the fighting game community as one of the best fighting games of all time and is considered by many to be the best Street Fighter game.
-Aside from gameplay, it is also highly regarded for its spritework, which many feel is only matched by few games such as Garou: Mark of the Wolves and The King of Fighters XIII while the animation is also considered to be better than in the later 3D installments.
+Aside from gameplay, it is also highly regarded for its spritework, which many feel is only matched by games such as Garou: Mark of the Wolves and The King of Fighters XIII while the animation is also considered to be better than in the later 3D installments.
 3rd Strike is also notable for being the game played in the now-famous Evo Moment 37 (where Daigo Umehara performed the "Daigo Parry"), which is often considered the most iconic moment of competitive gaming and inspired many to start playing 3rd Strike which brought new life into the fighting game community during a time when the community was in a state of stagnancy.
 In 2022, IGN named it "the greatest fighting game ever made."